Library

 “So you’re saying we should just be nice to fascists.”

-In this article, Peter Joseph presents Integral—a cooperative economy designed to replace both markets and top-down state control with a cybernetic architecture of open design, time-based reciprocity, and democratic coordination.
-Rather than offering yet another abstract...
+In this article, Peter Joseph presents Integral—a cooperative economy designed to replace both markets and top-down state control with an architecture of open design, time-based reciprocity, and democratic coordination, starting with small mutual-aid projects at the...

 "The advance of the extreme right, fascism and wars around the world exacerbates the climate crisis and the exploitation of nature and of peoples.
 The countries of the global North, transnational corporations, and the ruling classes bear the main responsibility for these crises."